Search This Blog

 Richard with his three siblings were equal owners of the premises having inherited them from their father Richard senior.

 Walter was assisted by his wife Ellen whom he married in her native Staines in 1876.
 She was née Rogers.
-Both Walter and Ellen helped to raise money for the town's 1887 Queen's Jubilee celebrations (much more on that event in the future).
+Both Walter and Ellen helped to raise money for the town's 1887 Queen's Jubilee celebrations (more on that here).
 They were both amongst the organisers of events too.
 The same year Walter was elected churchwarden for I think the third time at the recommendation of the vicar who praised his past diligence in the role.

 In 1899 he switched to being an estate agent and auctioneer not to mention an insurance agent.
 His grocery business was bought by Walter Baker from Ashford Kent but his enterprise didn't last long it seems as Albert Howard had the premises in 1901.